Anti Hero (Brave New World)

-Anti Hero is a song by British recording artist Marlon Roudette from his debut studio album Matter Fixed.
+"Anti Hero (Brave New World)" is a song by British recording artist Marlon Roudette from his debut studio album Matter Fixed.
 It was released as the second single from the album on 20 January 2012.
 The song has charted in Austria, Germany and Switzerland.
 The song was written by Roudette and Naughty Boy.

 Music video

 A music video to accompany the release of "Anti Hero (Brave New World)" was first released onto Marlon Roudette's official site on 20 January 2012 at a total length of three minutes and twenty-six seconds.